-Employees with the Burlington Police Department receive competitive salaries and a comprehensive benefits package, including longevity pay, annual salary supplement, health and life insurance, retirement benefits, paid vacation, sick leave, and holidays, and education assistance.
-View our benefits package.
+Employees with the Burlington Police Department receive competitive salaries and a comprehensive benefits package, including longevity pay, annual salary supplement, health and life insurance, retirement benefits, paid vacation, sick leave, parental leave, and holidays, and education assistance.

 Once officers have completed all onboarding training, including field training and their probationary period, they are eligible for extra-duty opportunities.
 The hours, locations, and pay of these opportunities can vary but the minimum hourly pay is $30.00 per hour.